Gov. Lee: Tennessee has first confirmed case of COVID-19

-Gov. Bill Lee announced Thursday that the state of Tennessee has its first confirmed case of COVID-19.
+Gov. Bill Lee announced Thursday that the state of Tennessee has its first confirmed case of COVID-19, also known as coronavirus.

 "As of last night, we have our first confirmed case of COVID-19 in Tennessee," Lee said.